 - Hygiene: Shower or bathe either the night before or the morning of the operation.

-First, you will be given an anaesthetic medication to block the pain, a general anaesthetic to make you unconscious, and a tube or breathing mask to help you breathe.
-Either a local anaesthetic (applied to your skin) or a regional anaesthetic (given by injection) will be given to you depending on your medical situation and the type of operation you are having along with the hysterectomy.
+First, you will be given an anesthetic medication to block the pain, a general anesthetic to make you unconscious, and a tube or breathing mask to help you breathe.
+Either a local anesthetic (applied to your skin) or a regional anesthetic (given by injection) will be given to you depending on your medical situation and the type of operation you are having along with the hysterectomy.

 Your doctor may use another instrument to widen your cervix enough to where the hysteroscope will fit through your cervix and up into your uterus.
 Once the hysteroscope is inside your uterus, gas or liquid is inserted to expand it like a balloon, making it easier for the doctor to see.
 Then your doctor will look at the inside of your uterus and search for the source of your problem.
 If he or she finds anything abnormal, they will remove a small sample for further testing and examination.